About

 Lessons.

-Rhonda Blair is Professor of Theatre at Southern Methodist
+Rhonda Blair is professor emerita of theatre at Southern

-President of the American Society of Theatre Research (ASTR).
+the American Society for Theatre Research Distinguished Scholar